SecretPage/secretpage.github.io/README.md

-## Secret Websites!
+## Not Blocked Websites!
 _____________________________________________________
-This site is for secret, not blocked websites I found.
+This site is for not blocked websites I found.

 Theses sites were pretty hard to find and get, so don't get these blocked.